 Ready to Sell Your Tesla With FSD?

-Find My Electric is the #1 used Tesla site on the web—there’s no better place to list your Tesla for sale and get more exposure or sell it faster!
+Find My Electric is the #1 used Tesla site on the web—there’s no better place to list your Tesla for sale and get exposure to an EV-focused audience!

-And as mentioned above, our Featured Listing package ($49) comes with the full force of our customer support team behind it—we love helping customers and will help you dial in the absolute perfect selling price for your used Tesla with FSD!
+And as mentioned above, our Featured Listing package ($49) comes with the full force of our customer support team behind it—we love helping customers and can help you with pricing-related information about your used Tesla with paid-in-full FSD.

-It only takes a few minutes to go live and get your Tesla in front of thousands of buyers.
+It only takes a few minutes to build your listing and get exposure in front of an EV-focused audience.
 Get started today!